-At Ellern Mede School: The site at Orange Tree works with pupils with SEMH, staff work with a range of advisors and counsellors and clinical staff to ensure the pupils mental health needs are met.
+The Orange Tree School works with pupils with SEMH, staff work with a range of advisors and counsellors and clinical staff to ensure the pupils' mental health needs are met.

-At Ridgeway site, the children we work with are inpatients in a CAMHS Tier 4 setting.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+At the Ridgeway site, the children we work with are inpatients in a CAMHS Tier 4 setting.
+Mentalhealth problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Public Health England has produced a range of resources to support secondary school teachers to promote positive health, wellbeing and resilience among children.
 Rise Above provides links to support materials.